Imnaha Guard Station: Access

 The Imnaha Guard Station is available for public reservations from mid-May to mid-October at a rate of $40 per night.
 The rental fee is used to preserve and maintain the guard station.
 The maximum capacity of the cabin is six people; however, the recommended occupancy is four.
 Guest must reserve the cabin for at least one night.
 The maximum stay is seven consecutive nights.
 Visitors must bring their own sleeping bags or bedding, cooking utensils, dishes, garbage bags, toiletries, towels, and first aid kit.

 Imnaha Guard Station is located 23 mi north of Butte Falls and 14 mi south of the unincorporated town of Prospect, just off Forest Service Road 37 (also known as the Parker Meadows Road).
 Turn off the road at the Imnaha Campground entrance.
 The Imnaha Guard Station cabin is located at the far end of the campground.
-In the winter, the road to the guard station is closed to vehicles traffic due to the areas heavy snowfall.
+In the winter, the road to the guard station is closed to vehicles traffic due to the area's heavy snowfall.
 Additional information on travel routes and seasonal road condition is available during normal business hours from the Butte Falls Ranger Station office in Butte Falls or the Rogue River-Siskiyou National Forest headquarters in Medford, Oregon.